Peter Ford (entertainment reporter): 2020s

 Also in March 2021, Ford's regular segments were dropped from Adelaide radio station FIVEaa.
 This decision came about after an on air conversation between himself and Jeremy Cordeaux in which Cordeaux described Brittany Higgins, who alleges she was raped at Parliament House, as a "silly little girl who got drunk".
 Cordeaux had his contract terminated by FIVEaa's owner Nova Entertainment following his controversial comments.
 Ford said in a statement that he didn't subscribe to Cordeaux's comments and he had disagreed with them on air by describing Higgins as "admirable" but it wasn't his place to demand a radio host agree with his own opinions.
 Ford also claimed requests to hear the final edit of pre-recorded conversation between himself and Cordeaux which went to air were denied by station management.
 Ford also claimed because Cordeaux has no social media, he was the one receiving all the abuse arising from the controversy.
 Ford said: “I called Brittany ‘admirable’ during our chat, but because I didn't challenge Cordeaux and because he has no social media I was copping all his haters...
 I got about 200 tweets from people telling me I'm scum.
 All I wanted to know is what actually made it to air and what was edited so I can defend myself.”

 In 2022, Ford accused Peter FitzSimons of being a bully after FitzSimons appeared to mock the absence in the media of Alan Jones.
 Ford said Jones was recovering from having multiple surgeries and accused Fitzsimmons of being "a bully in exactly the same way he accuses Alan of being".
 He also said that FitzSimons was a "failure on breakast radio" which "eats away at him like a cancer".
 Ford has also been critical of FitzSimons' wife Lisa Wilkinson.
 Ford raised doubts about claims Wilkinson made in her autobiography in 2021 regarding her final day co-hosting Today with Karl Stefanovic and later criticised the way she left The Project in 2022.

+In October 2024, Ford twice referred to Victorian independent Senator Lidia Thorpe as a skank in since-deleted posts on X, following her heckle of King Charles III during his visit to Australia, doubling down on the comment after being called out as misogynistic.